 In addition to the transfer fee, there may also be a nominal local municipality tax.
 Buyers should also ensure that outstanding water and electric bills are paid and make the usual adjustments for any other services, such as gas supply to the property.

 Capital Gains Tax is usually paid by the vendor.
 The amount payable is determined on whether the vendor is a ‘Professional’ or a ‘Private’ individual as defined under the relevant legislation.
 Typically, on a re-sale, it would be normal to have an exemption for a house and a building plot, but on any land over this description will be liable for the tax.

 Generally vendors require the VAT to be paid on the date that the purchaser takes possession of the property as per a directive of the Ministry of Finance.
 Stamp Duty must be paid within 21 (twenty one) days of the contract signature date, before registration takes place.

 Buying a property in the TRNC can be very simple and straightforward.
 Despite delays, the Registry Office is a modern, computer-based service and all land dealings are recorded using satellite imaging and surveying methods.
 If a buyer can agree a sufficiently lengthy completion date it should be possible to obtain PTP and make necessary enquiries about the property prior to paying the purchase price.
 Buyers may wish to have a solicitor negotiate a suitable completion date to enable this to happen and a sample sale contract is available on this website to assist you.
 The BRS have drafted a sample contract that affords buyers with the right protection.
-You can visit this page to download this sample.
+You can go to the Sample Contract page to download this sample.
 It is advisable to ask your lawyer to use this contract.
 Should they refuse ensure you receive a satisfactory explanation for their refusal.